 Prices of mustard seed were down in Jaipur due to a rise in arrivals amid weak demand from stockists.
 However, a rise in demand for mustard meal from overseas buyers cushioned the fall in prices of the oilseed in the domestic market.

 Oil mills across the country have crushed 800,000 tn of mustard seed in March, more than double from last month.

 Prices of mustard seed hit a two-week low in Jaipur, owing to weak demand for mustard oil and meal from domestic and overseas buyers.
 A rise in arrivals also weighed on prices.

-Prices of mustard seed rose in Jaipur for the second straight day due to limited supply in the markets and improved demand from domestic oil millers and crushers.
-Export demand for mustard meal also supported prices.
+Prices of mustard seed declined in Jaipur due to a rise in arrivals coupled with subdued demand from domestic oil millers and crushers.
+Subdued demand for mustard oil and meal from domestic and overseas buyers also weighed on seed prices.